thePanz/og_forum/README.txt

 The og_term table could be useful for other applications of tying groups to taxonomy as well.

-Note: Requires Taxonomy rewrite patch (see http://drupal.org/node/16452 for background info) on 4.6 (this patch already exists in 4.7).
-Apply taxonomy.patch to the taxonomy module.

 KNOWN ISSUES:
 - when viewing the forum page, the create forum link can break you out of the forum theme since it does not have og info on querystring
 - the next/previous topic links can take you outside the current forum?